MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/The Web and Human Interaction.md

 ### HTML and Web Pages

 - Web pages are plain [[text files]] containing text and markup (tags) that browsers use to render the content visually.
-Web pages use hyperlinks to link to other pages, creating a network of interconnected content.
+Web pages use hyperlinks to link to [[Other Pages]], creating a network of interconnected content.
 The document mentions different "dialects" of HTML, including HTML 4.0 Transitional, HTML Strict, XHTML, and HTML5.

 ### Web Browsers